Complete simultaneous conjugacy invariants in Artin's braid groups

-By Lemma~\ref{lem:CinfFin}, the set $a^G\cap [p,q]$ is finite, and by Corollary~\ref{PropConvThCoro}, this set can be generated by starting with $a$ and iteratively conjugating with simple elements, keeping only the conjugates that remain in $[p,q]$, until no new elements of $[p,q]$ are obtained (Algorithm~\ref{C[p,q]}).
+By Lemma~\ref{lem:CinfFin}, the set $a^G\cap [p,q]$ is finite.
+By Corollary~\ref{PropConvThCoro}, this set can be generated by starting with $a$ and iteratively conjugating with simple elements, keeping only the conjugates that remain in $[p,q]$, until we obtain no new elements of $[p,q]$ (Algorithm~\ref{C[p,q]}).

-The Search SCP is solved by keeping track of the conjugating elements when constructing the set $a^G\cap [p,q]$. \epf
+We solve the Search SCP by keeping track of the conjugating elements during the computation of the set $a^G\cap [p,q]$. \epf